-Within the July registration package, there was a Student Training Form that outlined the various safety modules that all students must complete.
+On the Information for New Students page, is information about required Student Safety Training.
 A signed copy of the form and a copy of the safety training results must be submitted on the first day of class.

 Clinical Identification Card